 This is an online guide giving details about access to Staffordshire University's buildings and venues.
 The guide has been produced by award winning organisation AccessAble, formerly DisabledGo, and is extremely detailed.
 It is aimed at empowering disabled people to make their own informed decisions based on their own access requirements.

-The Careers Centre offers a comprehensive service to disabled students looking for work.
+Our Career Connect service offers a comprehensive service to disabled students looking for work.

 For general information on funding study, the DSA (Disabled Students Allowance) and other financial information for disabled people visit Disabled Students Allowance.